Limespy/limesqueezer/README.rst

-A side mote: In English language the word 'record' can be either verb or noun and since it performs this double role of both taking in data and being storage of the data, it is a fitting name for the object
+A side mote: In English language the word 'record' can be either verb or noun and since it performs this double role of both taking in data and being storage of the data, it is a fitting idiom for the object

 .. code-block:: python